- Homosexuality

 Right to change legal gender in Guizhou is legal, but requires surgery.

-Gender-affirming care in Guizhou is legal.
+Gender-affirming care in Guizhou is restricted.

 Legal recognition of non-binary gender in Guizhou is not legally recognized.

-LGBT discrimination in Guizhou is no protections.
+LGBT discrimination in Guizhou is illegal in some contexts.

 LGBT housing discrimination in Guizhou is no protections.